jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is engrossing.
 To see above the salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.

-Once you're protected from political storytelling, you’ll have the freedom of mind to use any Internet Age tool and technique to find your niche.
-After which you'll be as powerful in your politics as a mixed-martial artist is in a street fight.
+Once you're protected from political storytelling, you’ll have the freedom of mind to use any Internet Age tool and technique.
+After you've found your niche, you'll be as powerful in your politics as a mixed-martial artist is in a street fight.

 <!-- ![Bills Bills Bills]() -->
 _You are a member of the body politics.
 Your pain determines what techniqes and tools are good and bad.
 The lesson to learn is you can’t get resources by holding back another’s evolution because “iron sharpens iron.”_

 ## We Need Chambers, Just Not Echo Chambers

 Before we learn to protect ourselves from today's Industrial Age echo chambers, it's important to remember that we're not erasing ideologies.
-We're only becoming like mixed-martial artists so we can mix and match policies, techniques, and tools to better solve our real-life pains.
+We're only becoming like mixed-martial artists so we can mix and match policies, techniques, and tools to better solve our everyday pains.

-That means we mustn't ever judge a tool by its ideological cover.
+That means we must not ever judge a tool by its ideological cover.
 Gas SUVs are sometimes needed, but sometimes EVs are too.
-Occasionally, we do need to raise taxes.
+Occasionally we do need to raise taxes.
 But sometimes we need to cut them.
 GMO food can be bad, but there's also pluses too.
 What tool or technique we choose depends on the pain and the risks and rewards of using a particular solution.

 Some may doubt that our society can follow martial arts and embrace mixed-ideological politics.
 We can.
 Here's another field with a similarly enlightened mix-and-match philosophy.